-For many years, SABIC reports, analyzes, and tracks incidents across our supply chain.
+For many years, SABIC has reported, analyzed, and tracked incidents across our supply chain.
 We use our Supply Chain Incident Reporting KPI to measure safety performance, identify improvement areas, and create an internal and external benchmarking platform and improvement road map.
-Our incident rate this year shows a 77 percent improvement over our three-year performance average.
+This year, two traffic accidents caused us to miss our overall supply chain incident reduction target.